 “We are training for now and the future to meet workforce demands in a rapidly changing world,” said Greg.
 “Our contribution to the training of young people in Western Sydney continues to assist industry in this expanding region.
 It’s critical that we offer students any pathway and any opportunity to help them achieve their life goals.”

-Despite being one of the youngest entrants, Ethan’s impressive repertoire of skills, VET qualifications and commitment to his studies saw him win the regional NSW Training award for Western Sydney and Blue Mountains in June.
-Ethan is planning a career in the entertainment industry.
+Despite being one of the youngest entrants, Ethan already possesses an impressive repertoire of skills and VET qualifications.
+He is planning a career in the entertainment industry.

 Despite the lockdown limiting the ability of many students to progress with VET courses, it hasn’t deterred Ethan from working on developing relevant skills at home.